It’s better to see something once than hear about it a thousand times.

 You can see what our entire day hiking Rio Celeste is like in this video!

 Tips for Visiting Rio Celeste

-- You can visit from Fortuna or Guanacaste.
-There are several tour companies in La Fortuna that offer one day trips which cost around $100 and there are now more companies in Guanacaste like Tamarindo and Coco offering these trips for around $140 per person.
+- You can visit from Fortuna or Guanacaste and you can also do a Rio Celeste tour from both locations.
+There are several tour companies in La Fortuna that offer one day trips which cost around $100 and there are now more companies in Guanacaste like Tamarindo and Coco offering these trips for around $150 per person, minimum 3 people.

 If you like this article, follow us on Facebook for more Costa Rica/travel tips and inspiration!